ZuwaiiVR/PyPyDanceRPC/README.md

 </br>
 After the song has finish playing, status will change to "idle", after 30 seconds, the discord rich presence status will be cleared.
 </br>
+You may disable VRChat's own discord rich presence so they won't overlay on each other.
+See how to do it here. https://docs.vrchat.com/docs/configuration-file#rich-presence

 # Config file.
 When there's no config file, the config file will be generated with the following settings.